Tisdale Mansion 1818- today

 Non-Hydraulic Lime - First used by Romans

-Very hard to mix, Sets extremely slow – in some cases months and while this dries, we must keep it moist – mist spraying daily and must be protected from freezing.
-Good for moist areas and is softer than the Hydraulic mortars.
+Very hard to mix, sets extremely slow – in some cases months and while this dries, we must keep it moist – mist spraying daily and must be protected from freezing.
 This lime was being made for use in two ways

 1)Quick lime to create hot lime mortar